News

 But not ProVeg’s CEO, Jasmijn de Boo!

-This Saturday, 9 August, inspired by her namesake Jasmin Paris, who was the first woman ever to complete the notoriously difficult Barkley Marathon, Jasmijn will attempt an epic 51km ultramarathon at more than 2,000 metres elevation.
+This Saturday, 9 August, inspired by her namesake Jasmin Paris, who was the first woman ever to complete the notoriously difficult Barkley Marathon, Jasmijn will attempt an epic 51km ultramarathon at more than 2,000 meters elevation.

 Jasmijn, who has never run more than a half marathon before, will be running through the rugged Welsh Brecon Beacons (Bannau Brycheiniog) — all in support of a kinder, more sustainable food system.

-She’s had just one month to train (and with an injury!), is fresh off six weeks of back-to-back travelling for ProVeg, and has even managed an emergency house-move in the middle of it all!
+She’s had just one month to train (and with an injury!), is fresh off six weeks of back-to-back traveling for ProVeg, and has even managed an emergency house-move in the middle of it all!

 But when it comes to standing up for people, animals, and the planet, Jasmijn is unstoppable.